Bonifacio High Street

-Bonifacio High Street is a mixed-use development in Bonifacio Global City, Taguig, Metro Manila, Philippines located just near Serendra, Market!
+Bonifacio High Street is a mixed-use development in Bonifacio Global City, Taguig, Metro Manila, Philippines located near Serendra, Market!
 Market! and SM Aura Premier.
 It is owned by Ayala Malls, a real-estate subsidiary of Ayala Land, which is an affiliate of Ayala Corporation.
-It opened the main development in 2007, High Street Central in 2012, Central Square in 2014 and it is one of Ayala Corporation's flagship projects.

 The mall offers a mix of high-end retail shops, restaurants, amenities, leisure and entertainment in the Philippines.
 Currently, the mall has four sections: the first and second blocks are an open-air shopping, the third block is a mixture of open-air and indoor commercial buildings dubbed as the “Bonifacio High Street Central” that also includes state-of-the-art cinemas, and the fourth block named Bonifacio High Street South or simply High Street South is a mixture of open-air and indoor commercial-residential buildings.

+As of 2024, it is the 43rd most expensive retail street in the world.

+Features

+Central Square

+Opened in June 2014, Central Square is an indoor mall developed and operated by the SSI Group, a local specialty retailer of international brands.
+It contains 3 retail floors, 2 basement floors with The Marketplace supermarket, parking spaces, and one cinema floor.
+The first 3 retail levels houses brands whose Philippines presence are managed by the SSI Group including Muji, Shake Shack, and Tommy Hilfiger, while the 4th level, the cinema level, is operated by Ayala Malls.

-Ayala Malls One Bonifacio High Street
+One Bonifacio High Street

-Opened in August 2018, Ayala Malls One Bonifacio High Street serves as the podium of the 63-story The Suites at One Bonifacio High Street residential tower and the Philippine Stock Exchange Tower, which opened in February.
+Opened in August 2018, One Bonifacio High Street serves as the podium of the 63-story The Suites at One Bonifacio High Street residential tower and the Philippine Stock Exchange Tower, which opened in February.
 It is located in front of BHS Central and across Shangri-La at The Fort.
 The mall has a gross leasable area of 23,000 sqm.